oceancascades/deepcut/README.md

-# deepcut
+# profinder

 This package provides functions for finding profiles in ocean pressure data.
 It builds on [`scipy.signal.find_peaks`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html).

-See the [documentation](https://oceancascades.github.io/deepcut/) for more details.
+See the [documentation](https://oceancascades.github.io/profinder/) for more details.

 # Building the documentation locally